 Contains the element, if the selected condition is a composition Contains the Console Mode syntax of the selected condition.
-Contains the unit of the selected condition
+Contains the unit of the selected condition class tc_python.propertymodel_sdk.PropertyModel(locale: str = 'en-US')

 The abstract base class for all property models.